BahBROOOT/luann/README.md

-## NO GPU ACCELERATION IMPLEMENTED YET!
+## See docs/nn-usage.md for instructions